 The Hunters were given top-of-the-line equipment to ensure success for their missions.
 A recorder, complete with camera and microphone, was attached to her wrist.
-To document an animal all she had to do was create a file by typing into the keypad located under the lid of the device, push start, and the recorder did the rest.
-The eye of the camera was designed to capture images in a three hundred sixty degree radius, making it easier to record everything without much effort on her part.
-When finished, she pushed stop and the recorder was ready for the next file.
+To document an animal she had to create a file by typing into the keypad located under the lid of the device, push start, and the recorder did the rest.
+The eye of the camera captured images in a three hundred sixty degree radius, making it easier to record everything without much effort on her part.
+When finished, she pushed stop and the recorder automatically switched to the beginning of the next file.
 The device had the ability to hold more data files than she could possibly collect during her stay here.

 She also carried a bow and quiver of arrows on her back, a knife strapped to her waist, and a pouch of supplies that hung from a strap over her shoulder and fastened across her chest.
 The pouch contained her slingshot, transport darts, medical kit, spare arrow heads, food, and whatever else she chose to put in there.